ltrgoddard/thesis/temp.markdown

 something about our relation to the past, but he is careful to steer clear both of pedantic scholarship-for-scholarship’s-sake and of grand Olsonion/Poundian leaps which reject academic rigour as a matter of myopic principle.
-This bears directly on the issue of a text’s poetic/prosaic status.
+This bears directly on the issue of the text’s poetic/prosaic status.
 If, as Prynne claims in the 15 September letter to Riley, poems must be ‘right’ and prose published in little magazines should ‘less armour-plated’, then any prose text worth reading—including